alttpo/rex/rexlang.md

 Contexts are allocated explicitly by the `ctx-new` instruction where the sizes of each section are measured in bytes and are provided as arguments.
 A context allocation will fail if there is no more space available in the fixed-size array.

 ## Static Typing
-All values used in rexlang's data memory and stack memory are statically typed and fixed-sized, similar to C.
+All values used in rexlang's data memory and stack memory are statically typed and fixed-sized, similar to C. Values are stored and manipulated using the native host CPU of the rexlang VM.
+As such, integer values wider than a single byte inherit the host CPU's endianness.

 Rexlang has no concept of tagged or boxed values.

+Rexlang VM does not store the types of values stored in data memory or stack memory.
+However, the rexlang VM but may validate that typing rules are not broken before execution begins.

-The following are the defined static types that values in memory may take:
+The following are the defined types that values may take:

 | Type    | Description           | Representation     | Size (bytes) |
 | ------- | --------------------- | ------------------ | -----------: |